Hebrew Language and Scripture

-More and more believers today study the Bible and wonder, am I getting the complete understanding of the Hebrew words?
+More and more believers today study the Bible and wonder, am I getting the complete understanding of the Hebrew language behind what I’m reading?

 We have a sea of knowledge at our fingertips.
 We can connect with Israel and Hebrew speakers easily.
 Most of us a have a Bible at home—or even several.
-If you have travelled to Israel, you know how much a trip like that enhances your comprehension of Scripture.
+If you have travelled to Israel, you know how much a trip like that, and hearing about the Hebrew language, enhances your comprehension of Scripture.

 All the blessings above are unique to our generation.
 And imagine how much deeper you could dive into the Word of God with basic understanding of Hebrew!
 To get you started, in the coming weeks we want to introduce you to seven Hebrew words every Christian should know.
 But before we share what they are, let’s answer the question WHY.